-One year on from the first recorded case of COVID-19, ecologists are emphasising that deforestation increases our risk of pandemics.
-With more than half of the Earth’s tropical forests already destroyed to clear land for grazing animals and their feed – with a football field of trees lost every six seconds – we are only now awakening to another global crisis that scientists have been warning us about for decades, a global crisis in land use.
-According to the Intergovernmental Panel on Climate Change, around a quarter of total anthropogenic greenhouse gas emissions derive from agriculture, forestry and other land use.
+Since the beginning of the COVID-19 pandemic, ecologists have been emphasising how deforestation increases our risk of pandemics.
+With more than half of the Earth’s tropical forests already destroyed to clear land for grazing animals and their feed – and forest land equivalent to 300 football fields being cleared every hour – we are only now awakening to another global crisis that scientists have been warning us about for decades, a global crisis in land use.
+According to the Intergovernmental Panel on Climate Change, around a quarter of total anthropogenic greenhouse gas emissions derive from agriculture, forestry, and other land use.
 We currently use land irresponsibly and inefficiently to fuel animal agriculture.
 As millions of people around the world join Veganuary 2023, we take a look at the land use crisis and discuss whether veganism can be the solution we are looking for.

 Destroying Our Forests for Beef